 Is being saved once equivalent to being saved forever?

 Many Christian brothers and sisters all think that as long as we believe in the Lord Jesus, we are saved, and that once we’re saved, we’re eternally saved, and that when the Lord returns, we’ll be directly raptured into the heavenly kingdom and feast with the Lord.
 It’s a fact that as long as we confess and repent through our faith in the Lord Jesus, our sins will be pardoned.
 Yet the Lord Jesus only absolved man’s sins, instead of man’s sinful nature and satanic disposition.
 So, man is still possessed of satanic nature and lives in the vicious cycle of sinning and confessing, unable to cast off the bondage and control of sinful nature or escape from Satan’s domain.
 For example, we often lie and deceive God; we still live by Satan’s life philosophies such as “Everyone for himself and the devil take the hindmost”; we take advantage of each other; for fame, status and personal benefit, we compete against and slaughter each other; we are selfish, arrogant and deceitful, completely losing the conscience and reason of normal humanity; when encountering natural and manmade disasters, persecutions, and tribulations, we misunderstand, blame and even betray God; though having believed in the Lord for years, we still cherish intentions to be blessed; while working and expending ourselves, we engage in transactions with God; we labor for crowns and the blessings of heaven.
 Because we cannot keep the Lord’s commandments, practice His words, or have a heart that fears God, we all live in sin and feel unbearable pain.
 Just as the Bible records, “For I know that in me (that is, in my flesh,) dwells no good thing: for to will is present with me; but how to perform that which is good I find not” (Romans 7:18).
 From this, we can see that in believing in the Lord we only have our sins absolved, but our sinful nature hasn’t changed and so we still unknowingly commit sins.
 Can people like us be called the ones who obtain salvation?
-The Lord, “Truly, truly, I say to you, Whoever commits sin is the servant of sin.
+The Lord Jesus said, “Truly, truly, I say to you, Whoever commits sin is the servant of sin.
 And the servant stays not in the house for ever: but the Son stays ever” (John 8:34–35).
 Based on the Lord’s words, as we still constantly commit sins, that means we are servants of sin.
 If the root of our sin isn’t resolved, we won’t attain true salvation.

 What does true salvation refer to?